Cleaning drains without chemicals

 Cleaning drains: What really works

-Grease and food residues in the kitchen, soap, care products and hair in the bathroom: Every day, material flows through the drains which, over time, forms deposits in the pipes.
+Grease and food residues in the kitchen, as well as soap, skin care products and hair in the bathroom: every day, material flows through the drains which, over time, forms deposits in the pipes.
 If you do not regularly remove these deposits, they eventually form a blockage and water can no longer drain away.

 Cleaning drains with household remedies

-- Vinegar combined with bicarbonate of soda or washing soda: Bicarbonate of soda or washing soda can be used as an alternative to baking powder.
-Pour four tablespoons of soda or bicarbonate of soda into the drain, then pour in half a cup of vinegar essence and, after a short time (when you can no longer hear any fizzing sound), flush with hot water.
+- Vinegar combined with bicarbonate of soda or washing soda: Bicarbonate of soda or a washing soda like Borax® can be used as an alternative to baking powder.
+Pour four tablespoons of washing soda or bicarbonate of soda into the drain, then pour in half a cup of vinegar essence and, after a short time (when you can no longer hear any fizzing sound), flush with hot water.

 A steam cleaner is also particularly suitable for cleaning drains.
-Using the combination of a jet of steam and the temperature, even stubborn and greasy dirt is dissolved and removed in a matter of seconds.
+Using the combination of a jet of steam and high temperature, even stubborn and greasy dirt is dissolved and removed in a matter of seconds.
 The steam also gets into hard-to-reach corners.
-This loosens light blockages, and also gets rid of unpleasant odours.
+This loosens light blockages, and also gets rid of unpleasant odors.

 What to do: